 If you haven't included rates because you're not sure what a fair rate actually is, you may also want to reference the Voice Acting Club Indie Rate Guide which is compiled here.

 Recently, both actors and consumers have challenged those making casting decisions to put additional effort into making sure that actors belonging to minority groups are able to fairly access auditions and work opportunities.
 A major way this is happening is by putting a higher priority on seeing that characters who have a specific racial, gender, or sexual identity are portrayed by actors who more closely match that identity.

 If this casting diversely was not on your radar before, the decision not to seriously consider it can be costly, as one game developer discovered recently.

 Being aware of this shift should not frighten or discourage you, but it is something you should attempt to address, even if you're still learning how best to accomplish this with your project.
 While there is plenty of nuance to this subject I can't cover here, things many actors look for and hope to see in casting calls to address this do include:

-With all of this in mind, a bit of nuance to keep in mind is that employment laws forbid casting directors from specifically asking for your age, race, ethnicity, nationality, religion, or sexual orientation.
-Make sure that when you describe your ideal candidates for each role that you are not asking actors to volunteer information about or prove their identity.
-This provides protections for actors who are closeted or prefer to keep their sexuality private.
-Some multi-racial actors may find this helpful as well.
+With all of this in mind, a bit of nuance to keep in mind is that when you describe your ideal candidates for each role that you are not asking actors to volunteer information about or prove their identity.
+This provides protections for actors who are closeted, multi-racial, or have any other concerns about disclosing private information.